thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 module.exports = sum;
 ```

-Now, one possible automated test for this program could be the following `sum.test.js` test program.

-**NOTE:** An automated test program is separate from the program being tested.
+The following `sum.test.js` program is one possible automated test for the above program.
+Note how the automated test is separate from the program being tested.

 ```js
 'use strict';